 - Journey Ahead – Srinagar to Delhi: The Return Journey

 Tomorrow, we were to catch our flight back home.
 With such sad thoughts, we went to sleep.
 The trip was fun and we already had our plans made for our next journey to Kashmir.
 Please click on the link above to read the last part of the travelogue.

 I hope the travelogue, pictures, and information above on traveling from Dawar to Srinagar were of help.
-If you have any questions, please feel free to ask in the comments section below.
-You can also follow me on Instagram and chat with me live or subscribe to my YouTube channel and ask a question there.
+If you have any questions, you can contact me on Instagram and I will be happy to answer.
+You can also consider subscribing to my YouTube channel and asking a question there.